ChrisCodeTrials/front-end-portfolio-proj/proposal.md

 4. As a parent, I want the application to include robust parental controls, enabling me to set restrictions on certain movie ratings or genres, so that I can ensure a safe and age-appropriate viewing environment for my children when they access the application.

 5. As a romance fan, I want the functionality to filter movies by genre within the application.
 This feature will enhance my ability to get a refined selection tailored to my specific preferences, so that I can have a more more streamlined and enjoyable shopping experience.

+hello

 # The (possible) API I will be using